jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 In common usage,
 it can also refer to music that is [non-tonical](#non-tonical).

-- **church mode**{:#church-mode}: One of the seven, seven-note [diatonic](#diatonic) modes, rotating around the the same interval pattern but starting on different degrees.
-The church modes are named Ionian (the major scale), Dorian, Phrygian, Lydian, Mixolydian, Aeolian (the natural minor scale), and Locrian.
-See {% include chapter-link.html slug="church-modes" %}.

 - **chromatic**{:#chromatic}: Notes outside of the [diatonic](#diatonic) [mode](#mode) or scale upon which a composition is based.

 - **diatonic**{:#diatonic}: Conforming to a sevent-note [mode](#mode) or scale which,